nitink-prog/LIU-Printers-Database/README.md

   - Using dynamic styles.
 - Animated outline when hovering over a printer in the table.

-### Component Tree

 ## Upcoming Features

-- "Copy IP to Clipboard" button.
+[ ] "Copy IP to Clipboard" button.

-- Add a "Confirm" prompt when deleting a printer.
+[ ] Add a "Confirm" prompt when deleting a printer.

-- Update the styling on "Building" dropdown on the "Add Printer" page.
+[ ] Update the styling on "Building" dropdown on the "Add Printer" page.

-- "Submit" button should not be touching the bottom the "Add Printer" page.
+[ ] "Submit" button should not be touching the bottom the "Add Printer" page.

-- Add placeholders within the input fields on "Add Printer" page.
+[ ] Add placeholders within the input fields on "Add Printer" page.

-- Add breadcrumbs as we navigate through page routes.
+[ ] Add breadcrumbs as we navigate through page routes.

-- Move "Delete" button onto the "Details" page.
+[X] Move "Delete" button onto the "Details" page.

 ## Outline